techwithparamesh/agent-app/docs/INTEGRATION_CONFIG_AUDIT.md

 ### Create Customer (create_customer)

+- Present in UI but not referenced in executor: acceptsMarketing, addresses, email, firstName, lastName, note, phone, tags

+### Create Order (create_order)

+- Present in UI but not referenced in executor: customerId, email, financialStatus, lineItems, shippingAddress, tags

+### Create Product (create_product)

+- Present in UI but not referenced in executor: bodyHtml, productType, tags, vendor

+### Update Product (update_product)

-- Present in UI but not referenced in executor: addresses
+- Present in UI but not referenced in executor: bodyHtml

 ## Telegram (telegram)